kasmar00/Github-api-backend/readme.md

 If you are using linux, but can't use `make` you should execute the commands located in makefile under targets: `env`, `install`, `run`/`debug`.
 Keep in mind that after creating virtual environment you should activate it `$ source .env/bin activate` and execute all the following commands from it.

+### Authentication

+Github api has a limit of 60 requests per hour for not authenticated users and 5000 for authenticated.

+Application uses two environment variables to authenticate when using github api: `gh_user` (storing the github username) and `gh_token` (storing the personal access token).
+Both variables should be exported in shell in which app is being run (for example by calling `$ export gh_user=foo`).

+Personal access tokens may be created in User settings -> Developer settings -> Personal access tokens (https://github.com/settings/tokens).
+It's enough to set access to `public_repo`.

 ## Development

 Project structure:

 - `app/` - app source code
 - `test/` - unit tests, and sample data json (for testing)
-- `.github/` - workflow to run tests on commit and PR to `master` branch
+- `.github/workflows/test.yml` - workflow to run unit tests on commit and PR to `master` branch
 - `wsgi.py` - entry point to application
 - `makefile` - recipes to run app
 - `Procfile` - deployment specs for heroku